Breaking the Sound Barrier - Challenges We Faced and Lessons We Learned in Building Shazam

 About Keynote Speaker Chris Barton…

-Chris Barton is an entrepreneur speaker, co-founder and Board Director of Shazam, and expert in mobile applications.
+Chris Barton is an entrepreneur speaker, co-founder and former Board Director of Shazam, and expert in mobile applications.
 At Shazam, he helped guide the music discovery company from idea to profit as co-founder and Board Director.
 He has also worked eight years at Google focused on mobile and at Dropbox as head of mobile operators development.
-Now he follows his dream of advising passionate entrepreneurs who want to make the world a better place, by speaking on entrepreneurship and advising a handful of startups.
+Now, he follows his dream of advising passionate entrepreneurs who want to make the world a better place, by speaking on entrepreneurship and advising a handful of startups.
 In addition, he is embarking on his next startup venture.

 Barton co-founded Shazam in 1999 with the original idea to identify songs with a mobile phone.
 Before smartphones, people would call a number, put their phone up to the radio and receive a text identifying the song.